trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 The optional log levels file, ``etc/log.properties``, allows setting the minimum log level for named logger hierarchies.
 Every logger has a name, which is typically the fully qualified name of the class that uses the logger.
-Loggers have a hierarchy based on the dots in the name (like Java packages).
+Loggers have a hierarchy based on the dots in the name, like Java packages.
 For example, consider the following log levels file:

 .. code-block:: none